marina601/easy-cocktail-recipes/TESTING.md

    - A returning user can click through recipe cards and check out all the ingredients and methods.

 2. As a returning user, I want to be able to rate the recipes.
-   - As returning user, is able to rate the recipe in the bottom of the recipe card by clicking on the star rating.
+   - As returning user, can rate the recipe at the bottom of the recipe card by clicking on the star rating.
    - The user will be given feedback with an alert displaying at the top of the page to thank them for rating the recipe.

 3. As a returning user, I want to learn more about the blog.
    - The returning user can access the about page by clicking on the sticky navigation menu or call to action button at the bottom of the recipe page.
    - At the bottom of the About page the user can see a call to action button to submit a contact form.
-   - The user will presented with a short about section which tells them how and why the blog was created.
+   - The user is presented with a short about section which tells them how and why the blog was created.
    - The user is presented with the images and names of the blog creators.

 4. As a returning user, I want to learn more about the blog creator and check out their social media accounts.
-   - To learn more about the creators of the blog the user is able to click on the image or the name of the blog creators.
+   - To learn more about the creators of the blog the user can click on the image or the name of the blog creators.
-   - The bio information will be displayed telling the user where they use to work with links directing the user to the places where the each individual use to work opening in the separate tab.
+   - The bio-information is displayed telling the user where they use to work with links directing the user to the places where each person use to work opening in the separate tab.
-   - The user will be presented with individual hobbies.
+   - The user is presented with individual hobbies.
-   - The user can check out individual social media accounts (Pintrest, Instagram and LinkIn).
+   - The user can check out individual social media accounts (Pinterest, Instagram and LinkedIn).
    - The user can close the information simply by clicking on the button at the bottom of the bio information.

 ### Frequent user:
 1. As a frequent-user, I want to be able to contact the blog creators and ask a question.
-- A frequent-user is able to to go to Contac page and submit any quesion or queries they might have by completeing information required in the form.
+- A frequent-user can go to the Contac page and submit any questions or queries they might have by completing information required in the form.
-- Once the form has been submited the user will be presented with an alert to let them know the message has been sent.
+- Once the form has been submitted the user will be presented with an alert to let them know the message has been sent.
-- The user will also recieve an automated reply straight in their inbox telling them the message has been recieved and somebody from the team will be in touch with them shortly.
+- The user will also receive an automated reply straight in their inbox telling them the message has been received and somebody from the team will be in touch with them shortly.

 2. As a frequent-user, I want to follow the blog on social media.
-- Socila Icons are presented at the bottom of each page which lead to the different social media accounts of the blog.
+- Social Icons are presented at the bottom of each page which leads to the different social media accounts of the blog.